co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 ## Usage

-This library provides you extension methods to map the following types to `HttpResults`:
+This library provides you extension methods to map the following `Result` types to `HttpResults`:

 - `Result`
 - `Result<T>`